When Will the Board Order the Payment of Costs?

 Amount of an Order for Payment of Costs

 The Board may order that a party pay all or part of the actual expense incurred by the Board and/or another party as a result of the conduct of the party.
-The tariff of costs estimates the costs incurred by the Board for various processes and will be used to determine any costs payable to the Board.
-If costs are awarded for another party's expenses, the Board usually will request details from that party to determine the amount of the award.
+You can access a tariff of costs from the Board’s office or website.
+The tariff estimates the costs incurred by the Board for various processes and will be used to determine any costs payable to the Board.
+If costs are awarded for another party’s expenses, the Board usually will request details from that party to determine the amount of the award.

 How to Apply for Costs

-A party may apply to the Board's panel hearing the appeal for an order for costs.
-At the hearing, the panel may take evidence on the expenses incurred and hear submissions on the party's entitlement to costs.
-Alternatively, the panel may hear the application for costs on another date, or deal with it through written submissions.
+A party may apply to the panel hearing their appeal for an order for costs.
+The panel may receive evidence of the expenses incurred and hear submissions about the party’s entitlement to costs at a hearing, on another date, or may deal with the application for costs through written submissions.

-The Board can also make an order during an Appeal Management Conference for the payment of costs incurred by the Board and/or a party.
+The Board can also make an order during an Appeal Management Conference or Online Dispute Resolution discussion, for the payment of costs incurred by the Board and/or a party.

-NOTE: This Information Sheet is intended to provide guidance to parties and alert them to the expectations and requirements of the Board.
-It not intended to fetter or restrict the Board's discretion in making decisions on costs.
-The Board must consider each appeal on a case by case basis and exercise its discretion on whether or not to award costs within the context of the principles of natural justice and administrative law.
+This Information Sheet is intended to provide guidance to parties and alert them to the expectations and requirements of the Board.
+It not intended to fetter or restrict the Board’s discretion in making decisions on costs.
+The Board must consider each appeal on a case-by-case basis and exercise its discretion about whether or not to award costs in the context of the principles of natural justice and administrative law.